What is a Children's Centre?

 Many of the Children’s Centres in the East Riding of Yorkshire have sensory rooms equipped with a range of light, acoustic and tactile interactive equipment available for families to use free of charge, offering a safe place for children to explore and develop in a stimulating yet calming atmosphere.

-In their journey with us we can help with:
+In their journey we can help families with:

 |Support during pregnancy ||Toilet training |